lambdaclass/lambdaworks/provers/cairo/README.md

 ### Usage:

-To prove programs Cairo has to be compiled.
+To prove Cairo programs, they first need to be compiled.
 For compilation you need to have `cairo-lang` or `docker` installed.

 When using Docker, start by creating the container image with: